apecloud/kubeblocks/docs/user_docs/cli/kbcli_alert_add-receiver.md

 ## kbcli alert add-receiver

-Add alert receiver, such as emailConfig, slackConfig, webhookConfig and so on
+Add alert receiver, such as email, slack, webhook and so on

 ```
 kbcli alert add-receiver [flags]